asman1337/asman1337/privacy-policy-b3m.md

 # Privacy Policy

-This Privacy Policy outlines how **B3M Technologies** ("we", "us", or "our") collects, uses, maintains, and discloses information from users (each, a "User") of the **Bharosa** mobile application ("App").
+This Privacy Policy outlines how **Otmalse Technologies** and **B3M Technologies** ("we", "us", or "our") collect, use, maintain, and disclose information from users (each, a "User") of the **Bharosa** mobile application ("App").
 We are committed to protecting your privacy and handling your data responsibly.

 ## Information Collection and Access